seanflynn5/pixi-demo-1/README.md

 ## Deliverable

-A revised jumping game that includes one additional animation element and a leaderboard of top 10 scores.
+A revised jumping game that includes at least one additional animation element and a leaderboard of top 10 scores.

 ## Game Specification